EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 --------------------------------

 In common with some other protein coding sequence predictors, `Prodigal <https://github.com/hyattpd/prodigal/wiki/introduction>`_ provides an indication as to whether a gene is full length or extends beyond the contig.
-To indicate this, the sequence ID has two digits appended (one for each end of the sequence), each of which is either 0 (the gene is encoded within the contig) or 1 (it extends beyond).
-Thus a full length sequence is suffixed with '-00' and a partial with '-11'.
-The notation '-10' or '-01' is used for the cases where the gene is truncated at only one end.
-Based on this information, three peptide sequence sets are available for searching: peptides derived from full length genes, peptides derived from partial genes, and all peptides.
+This is recorded as two digits (one for each end of the sequence), each of which is either 0 (the gene is encoded within the contig) or 1 (it extends beyond).
+Thus a full length sequence is described as '00' and a partial as '11'.
+The values '10' or '01' are used for the cases where the gene is truncated only at one end.

 .. highlight:: bash
 ::